Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 monitor_list(on_new_tweet)

 The efficiency gain is dramatic.
-Monitoring 50 accounts individually at a 10-second interval costs 50 * 8,640 = 432,000 requests per day.
+Monitoring 50 accounts individually at a 10-second interval costs 432,000 requests per day (50 loops at 8,640 requests each).
 Putting those same 50 accounts into one X List and polling /list-tweets costs 8,640 requests per day.
-That is a 50x reduction with no loss of coverage.
-For more patterns like this, see the optimizing API usage docs.
+That is a 50-fold reduction with no loss of coverage.

 One gotcha: /list-tweets returns up to 20 tweets per page.
 If your List members tweet so frequently that more than 20 new tweets arrive within one poll interval, you can miss some.
 Two fixes: drop the interval to 2 to 3 seconds, or paginate via next_cursor until you reach a previously seen ID.
 For most use cases (brand monitoring, news desks, audience research), 20 tweets per 5 to 10 seconds is more than enough headroom.